etan675/task-zen/README.md

 ### Motivation:

-Don't use any frameworks to build a professional CRUD app
+Build a professional CRUD app, using only fundamental technologies

+After around 2.5 years of working in web development, I got used to thinking about everything in frameworks and internal tools, and found it difficult to apply my knowlegde elsewhere.
+So for this project, the goal is to revisit the fundamentals of web development.
+I chose a simple todo app for this as I wanted to keep the functionalities/features straightforward and focus more on the architectural details of a web application, which are often abstracted away by modern powerful frameworks.

 Style is inspired by my favourite productivity tool Notion :)

-After around 2.5 years of working I felt like I got too used to thinking about everything in frameworks and internal tools, and found it difficult to apply that knowlegde elsewhere.
-So for this project I wanted to revisit the fundamentals of web development.
-I chose a simple todo app for this cos I didn't want to focus too much on cool functionality/features but rather the overall architecture of a web app, from an index.html file to a finished application on the internet.

 ### APP URL: